Dropkick0/ai-call-agent/README.md

 - `POST /make-call`: Initiate a new call
 - `POST /outgoing-call`: Webhook for Twilio voice calls
 - `WebSocket /media-stream`: WebSocket endpoint for media streaming
+- `POST /offer-time-slots`: Return available slots for today (used by the agent)

 ## Contributing